What We Fund

 Computer Programming for Everyone

-The Scratch Foundation provides funding to support the further development and dissemination of Scratch, a programming language and online community developed by the MIT Media Lab.
-With Scratch, you can program your own interactive stories, games, and animations--and share your creations with others in the online community.
+The Scratch Foundation provides funding to support the further development and dissemination of Scratch, the free programming language and online community developed by the Lifelong Kindergarten Group at the MIT Media Lab.
+With Scratch, you can program your own interactive stories, games and animations--and share your creations with others in the online community.
 Scratch helps young people learn to think creatively, reason systematically, and work collaboratively--essential skills for the 21st century.

 Interactive Storytelling for Young Children